MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/maturity/overview.md

 ### Fusion Teams

-1. Do you have [Standard libraries, custom connectors and components](/power-platform/guidance/adoption/reusable) to be consumed by makers?
+1. Do you have [Standard libraries, custom connectors, and components](/power-platform/guidance/adoption/reusable) to be consumed by makers?

-1. Do you have the need for fusion teams manage source control and app lifecycle (e.g. Build, Verification, Test, Production)
+1. Do you have the need for fusion teams manage source control and app lifecycle (for example, Build, Verification, Test, Production)

-1.Do you have Cross-functional teams that plan and execute work jointly, including makers, testers and operational teams?
+1.Do you have Cross-functional teams that plan and execute work jointly, including makers, testers, and operational teams?

 1. Do you have Common development strategy and goals for Citizen and Pro developers needed for new projects?